 The goal of the IA was to present information that expands and clarifies the scope of policy options in a way that allows a wide range of decision-makers to make choices based on their preferences and values.
 To do so, the IA does not advocate for a single, recommended course of action.
 Rather, the IA presents information about the likely strengths, weakness, and outcomes of various courses of action in order to support informed decision making.

-- Drawing upon the information provided by the technical reports, additional peer-reviewed materials, stakeholder input, and expert peer review, the final Integrated Assessment report offers an analysis of Michigan-specific policy options for high-volume hydraulic fracturing with a focus on three key issues:
+Drawing upon the information provided by the technical reports, additional peer-reviewed materials, stakeholder input, and expert peer review, the final report offers an analysis of Michigan-specific policy options for high-volume hydraulic fracturing with a focus on three key issues: chemical use, water resources, and public participation.

 "The [revised administrative] rules that took effect this week regarding high volume hydraulic fracturing were developed while key decision-makers from the state were participating in the first phase of an integrated assessment by the University of Michigan's Graham Institute.
 That helped us see an opportunity to strengthen our protection of water and give the public more information…The Graham Institute is now well into the second phase of its integrated assessment and the State will be among the many entities giving public comment to the researchers.
 The State looks forward to reading the final assessment and considering whether further rule changes or other improvements should be proposed."